jsdelivr/globalping/README.md

 Learn more about Globalping on [globalping.io](https://globalping.io)

+Register on the [Globalping Dashboard](https://dash.globalping.io/)  to increase your limits and adopt probes to earn free credits!

 ## Our major sponsors
 We thank our sponsors who contribute to the development of Globalping and help us expand our probe network!